itsmohit180/itsmohit180.github.io/_posts/post 2.md

+layout: post
-hello this is sample post 2
+title: hello this is post 2 of the blog